General Approach Following Exposure to Hepatitis A Virus

 Completing Hepatitis A Vaccine Series for Long-Term Protection

 As noted, persons receiving hepatitis A vaccine for postexposure prophylaxis should complete the hepatitis A vaccine series to provide long-term protection against HAV infection.
 In addition, individuals who receive IG for postexposure prophylaxis and for whom hepatitis A vaccine is also recommended (for other reasons) should receive the hepatitis A vaccine series.
-Further details regarding hepatitis A vaccine, including indications for routine preexposure prophylaxis, are provided in the Hepatitis A Vaccine case in this same Hepatitis A module.
-Postvaccination testing to determine adequate immune response is not indicated since the vaccine series induces protective antibody levels in greater than 99% of healthy adults.
+Further details regarding hepatitis A immunization, including indications for routine preexposure prophylaxis, are provided in the Hepatitis A Vaccine case in this same Hepatitis A module.
+Postvaccination testing to determine adequate immune response is not indicated since the vaccine series induces protective antibody levels in 98 to 99% of healthy adults[8,9].

 1 CDC.
 Prevention of hepatitis A through active or passive immunization: Recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR Recomm Rep 1999;48(RR-12):1-37.
 CDC and Prevention